DanaJomar/PyALE/README.md

 * For integer encoding: the user can plot the effect of the feature as a discrete feature
     * does not need additional preparation steps
-* For one-hot-encoding: or any other custom encoding, the package starting from version 1.1 offers the possibility to pass a custom encoding function to categorical (or string) features.
+* For one-hot-encoding: or any other custom encoding, the package, starting from version 1.1, offers the possibility to pass a custom encoding function to categorical (or string) features.
     * in this case the user must provide
         * a function that encodes the raw feature
         * a data set that includes the raw feature instead of the encoded one (including all other features used for training)